 How to Recover Lost Tesla Dashcam Footage

 Despite Tesla dashcams recording in a 1-hour loop, this footage is distributed across the entire storage space due to wear-leveling, which protects the drive.
-When footage is deleted or formatted, it’s not immediately erased but marked as free space, leaving the data recoverable until new data takes its place.
-Therefore, with data recovery software like Disk Drill, retrieving lost or deleted footage is possible.
+When footage is deleted or formatted, it’s not immediately erased but marked as free space, which leaves the data recoverable until new data takes its place.

-- Start by downloading Disk Drill from the official website.
-Remove the Tesla USB drive from your vehicle and connect it to a PC or Mac where Disk Drill is installed.
+- Remove the Tesla USB drive from your vehicle and connect it to a PC or Mac where Disk Drill is installed.

 - Click on the Recover button and choose a save location on your computer that is different from the Tesla USB drive.